DeployMaster/DeployMaster/README.md

-  repo-info            Show repository information for this directory track                Track for all status               Show track status for all push                 Push all to host repo production           Set production repo password             Set password for host repo publish              Publish from connected host repo to deployment repo
+  repo-info            Show repository information for this directory track                Track for all status               Show track status for all push                 Push new files to host repo production           Set production repo password             Set password for host repo publish              Publish from connected host repo to deployment repo